 Allows children to use their senses to learn about the world, such as colour, size, sound, texture or shape.
 They help to develop the child’s visual, auditory and physical senses.
 Some Montessori materials such as geometric solids, are concrete representations of mathematical concepts that appear in later schooling.

 Language activities and materials increase vocabulary and conversational skills, develop sound identification, reading and writing skills and begin an understanding of grammar.
 The children use simple sandpaper textured letters and the wooden alphabet to develop skills in writing and then later into reading.

 Hands on experience with maths materials give children clear, concrete impression on which to build their own abstractions.
 Special materials such as spindle boxes and bead bars allow the child to see what “nothing” or zero looks like.

 Studies about countries and activities with snacks from other countries and international celebrations are all part of geography.
 Equipment include wooden puzzle maps.

 Studies of plants and animals include parts of various plants, vertebrates, habitats and weather conditions that support particular plants and animals and for the kindergarten level children, studies of the planets.

 To compliment the Montessori curriculum, we also follow the Early Years Learning Framework.
-The combination of these two curriculums provides a well balanced, wholisitic learning program that provides strong foundation of learning and development for each child.
+The combination of these two curriculums provides a well balanced, holisitic learning program that provides a strong foundation of learning and development for each child.